particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 ### B404X, B404, B402 migration

 - Recompile source for `b5som` platform.
-- Upgrade Device OS version if necessary.
+- Upgrade Device OS to 5.x or later if necessary.
 - Verify that power requirements for VCC are met, as the B504 requires more power than the B404X/B404/B402.
 - Use the antenna the B504 was certified with, not previous antennas.

 ### B524, B523 migration

-- Upgrade Device OS version if necessary.
+- Upgrade Device OS to 5.x or later if necessary.
 - Use the antenna the B504 was certified with, not previous antennas.

 ## Interfaces